 Slow Streets are residential neighborhood streets where automobile traffic is slowed and reduced to facilitate safe space for walking, biking, and children playing.
 The streets remain accessible to people driving cars and trucks during the program.
 Drivers should travel slowly and use extra caution while driving in the street.

 Fayetteville's summer Slow Street Program started in May of 2020 and has included areas of Wilson Park neighborhood, the Historic District, downtown and Dickson Street.
-The Fall 2020 are scheduled for weekend only and include streets around Walker Park in south Fayetteville for September and Betty Jo Drive in west Fayetteville for October.
+BikeNWAhas collaborated with the the City o Fayetteville to continue to the slow streets program into the fall of 2020.
+Fall events are scheduled for weekends only and include streets around Walker Park in south Fayetteville for September and Betty Jo Drive in west Fayetteville for October.

 May 26th - August 26th 2020 (complete)